ERP Selection Guide

 While “SAP vs. Oracle” is a popular search term on Google, that doesn’t mean those vendors are the best fit for your unique processes.
 When looking at lists of top ERP systems, be sure to differentiate between lists based on popularity and lists based on functionality.

-Experienced ERP experts create lists based on their experience implementing various systems across a variety of organizations.
-They’ll often segment their lists based on industry.
-If you’re not concerned with name recognition, you’ll find these lists highly relevant and useful.
+Independent ERP experts create lists based on their experience implementing various systems across a variety of organizations.

 For example, if you’re a manufacturing company looking for an industry-specific solution, there are several niche products that may be a better fit than SAP or Oracle.
-Panorama’s ERP consultants have evaluated and implemented many lesser-known but highly-functional manufacturing systems, such as Syspro, IQMS, Plex and Hansaworld.
+Panorama’s ERP consultants have evaluated and implemented many lesser-known but highly-functional manufacturing systems, such as ECI Deacom and Priority.

 8. Build a Shortlist of ERP Systems